Skip to main content

 #1: No Power or No Fuel

-To start off, it never hurts to check the most obvious possibility, which is that your water heater is either empty or disconnected from its power source.
+To start off, it never hurts to check the most obvious possibility, which is that your water heater is having a gas supply problem or is disconnected from its power source.

 • Electric water heaters: Make sure that the unit is plugged in.
 Then, double-check the circuit breaker to make sure it has not been tripped.